LucasGaldinno/LucasGaldinno/README.md

 ## 📌 About Me

-### ***I'm a systems development student, I work with both Back-end and Front-end, I've participated in several project developments, I'm in the learning phase, I love studying new technologies and new languages that appear on the market, learning is never too much.
+### ***I'm a systems development student, I work with both Back-end and Front-end, I've participated in several project developments, I'm in the learning phase, I love to study learning new technologies and new programming languages are always important.
 My goal is to grow in the area and be a great Full Stack developer.***

 - 🔥 Junior Developer